grammyjs/website/site/docs/plugins/files.md

 // Transformative Context flavor type MyContext = FileFlavor<Context>;

-// Create bot
+// Create a bot.
 const bot = new Bot<MyContext>("");

-// Install plugin
+// Use the plugin.
 bot.api.config.use(hydrateFiles(bot.token));

-// Download videos and GIFs to temporary files bot.on([":video", ":animation"], async (ctx) => {
+// Download videos and GIFs to temporary locations. bot.on([":video", ":animation"], async (ctx) => {
-  // Prepare file for download
-  const file = await ctx.getFile();
+  // Prepare the file for download. const file = await ctx.getFile();
-  // Download file to temporary location on your disk const path = await file.download();
+  // Download the file to a temporary location. const path = await file.download();
-  // Print file path
+  // Print the file path.
   console.log("File saved at", path);
 });
 ```